vhomenko/adiomatique/README.md

 Adiomatique
 ===========

-A WordPress plugin that builds upon custom fields of posts and pages, to provide some basic integrated event management.
+A WordPress plugin, that builds upon categories and custom fields of posts and pages, to provide some basic event management for the [http://adi-leipzig.net](Autodidaktische Initiative).

-This work is not as presentable/usable as I'd like, yet.
-It's here mostly for code review and backups.

 Requirements
 ------------